ericsonga/APCSAReview/_sources/Unit1-Getting-Started/csptransition.rst

 should be well prepared for AP CS A. However, there are likely to be a few new things to get used to.
 If your CSP class used a block coding language like App Inventor, Scratch, Snap!, or App Lab, you learned to create program structures by plugging together blocks.
-In Java, the structures are similar but you'll have to get used to expressing them in text.
+In Java you'll find the structures are similar but you'll have to get used to expressing them in text.

 On the other hand, if you’ve previously used a different text-based language, such as Python or Javascript, while you will be used to the idea of writing